 - 1. When determining the correct number of chutes, the chutes will be a minimum of 1.5 times larger than the largest particle, utilizing the maximum even number of chutes possible. - 2.
-AASHTO T 248 Method C may also be used for Fine Aggregate. - 3.
-The check for effective reduction applies to each split.
+AASHTO R 76 Method B may also be used for Fine Aggregate. - 3.
+The check for effective reduction applies to assurance sample splits, at a minimum.